bytecodealliance/wasmtime/docs/contributing-architecture.md

 all the other crates discussed here are considered internal dependencies of Wasmtime and don't show up in the public API of Wasmtime at all.
 To use some Cargo terminology, all the `wasmtime-*` crates that `wasmtime` depends on are "private" dependencies.

-While we strive to make the internal crates have proper safe/unsafe annotations for their APIs in reality almost everything they do is `unsafe` and much of it is not tagged as such.
-It's an eventual goal though to have `unsafe` be properly annotated for all of the internal crates of Wasmtime.
+Additionally at this tiem the safe/unsafe boundary between Wasmtime's internal crates is not the most well-defined.
+There are methods that should be marked `unsafe` which aren't, and `unsafe` methods do not have exhaustive documentation as to why they are `unsafe`.
+This is an ongoing matter of improvement, however, where the goal is to have safe methods be actually safe in the Rust sense, as well as having documentation for `unsafe` methods which clearly lists why they are `unsafe`.

 ## Important concepts